 Share-based compensation benefits are offered to employees via an Employee Performance Rights Plan and an Employee Share Plan (\$1,000 Plan).
-Information relating to these plans is set out in note 27 and in the remuneration report under the directors' report.
+Information relating to these plans is set out in note 26 and in the remuneration report under the directors' report.

 The fair value of performance rights granted is recognised as an employee benefit expense with a corresponding increase in equity.
-The fair value is measured at grant date and recognised over the period during which the employees become unconditionally entitled to the options or rights.
-Depending on the performance measure of the right vesting, the fair value at grant date represents either a volume weighted average price (VWAP) of shares leading up to the grant date, or a value calculated using a hybrid Monte-Carlo-trinomial option pricing model taking into account the absolute TSR target, the term of the right, the share price at grant date, the risk free rate, the expected dividend yield, expected share price volatility, the volatility of the relevant index, and the correlation between the share price and that index.
+The fair value of employee services received, measured by reference to the grant date fair value, is recognised over the vesting period.
+Depending on the performance measure of the right vesting, the fair value at grant date represents either a volume weighted average price (VWAP) of shares leading up to the grant date, or a value calculated using a hybrid Monte-Carlotrinomial option pricing model taking into account the absolute TSR target, the term of the right, the share price at grant date, the risk free rate, the expected dividend yield, expected share price volatility, the volatility of the relevant index, and the correlation between the share price and that index.
 The fair value excludes the impact of any non-market vesting conditions (for example, profitability and sales growth targets).
 Non-market vesting conditions are included in assumptions about the number of options or share rights that are expected to become exercisable.
 At each balance sheet date, the entity revises its estimate of the number of options or share rights that are expected to become exercisable.
 The employee benefit expense recognised in each period takes into account the most recent estimate.
 The impact of the revision to original estimates, if any, is recognised in the income statement with a corresponding adjustment to equity.